sitmun/sitmun-application-stack/README.md

 - `backend`: SITMUN API
 - `proxy`: SITMUN proxy

-For testing purposes, the use of the `proxy` is controlled by the `sitmun.proxy.force` environment variable in `backend` which by default is false.
+For testing purposes, the use of the `proxy` is controlled by the `sitmun.proxy.force` environment variable in `backend` which by default is `true`.

 ## Contributing to SITMUN Application Stack